Purees vs. Baby-Led Weaning: Which Feeding Method Is Right?

 • Always supervise your baby during meals to prevent choking.

-• Ascertain that food is appropriately sized and textured for their developmental stage.
+• Make sure food is the right size and texture for your baby’s developmental stage.

-• Be aware of potential allergens and introduce them gradually.
+• Be aware of potential allergens and introduce them one at a time, gradually.

-• Keep emergency contacts and a first aid kit handy, just in case.
+• Keep emergency contacts and a first aid kit on hand, just in case.

 How to Transition Between Purees and BLW

-As your baby becomes more comfortable with eating solids, shifting between purees and baby-led weaning (BLW) can be a seamless process that encourages exploration and self-feeding.
-Start by introducing soft finger foods alongside purees, allowing your baby to grasp and explore textures.
-Gradually reduce the puree amount as they show interest in self-feeding.
+As your baby grows more comfortable with eating solids, moving between purees and BLW can be a natural, gradual process.
+Start by offering soft finger foods alongside purees, letting your baby pick them up and explore.
+Slowly reduce the amount of puree as they show more interest in feeding themselves.

 Stage Purees BLW